Why a Functional Vision Exam Matters

 A basic vision screening is just that, basic.
 It takes a functional vision exam to really understand how well a person can use their eyes.

-Grand Developmental Vision Institute provides a professional eye and vision examination that includes a comprehensive assessment of visual information processing, binocular function and other visual skills.
+Grand Developmental Vision Institute provides a comprehensive eye and functional vision examination that includes the assessment of visual information processing, binocular function and other essential visual skills.